|Perchloroethylene (PCE, PERC)||en español|

 Short-term exposure to high levels of perchloroethylene can affect the central nervous system and cause unconsciousness and death.

-Perchloroethylene is listed as "reasonably anticipated to be a human carcinogen" in the Thirteenth Report on Carcinogens published by the National Toxicology Program because long-term exposure to perchloroethylene can cause leukemia and cancer of the skin, colon, lung, larynx, bladder, and urogenital tract.
+Perchloroethylene (tetrachloroethylene) is listed as "reasonably anticipated to be a human carcinogen" in the Fourteenth Report on Carcinogens published by the National Toxicology Program because there is limited evidence of its association with esophageal cancer, cervical cancer, and non-Hodgkin lymphoma.

 Long-term exposure may also damage the central nervous system, liver, and kidneys; it can also cause respiratory failure, memory loss, confusion, and dry and cracked skin.
 If you are pregnant, long-term exposure to perchloroethylene may damage a developing fetus.